Rebuilding or repairing your property after a flood

 - a work station or counter.

-Minor external and non-structural building alterations that can be done without approval from your local council include:
+Minor external and non-structural building alterations can also be done without approval from your local council, such as:

 - painting, plastering, cement rendering, cladding, attaching fittings or decorative work